Instrument Rating Course

 This program will allow you to efficiently become a safe Instrument pilot who will be able to get the most utility and enjoyment out of your Cirrus and its advanced systems.

 The Flight Academy has worked with over 250 clients on their instrument ratings.
 We teach our clients not only how to pass a check ride with any examiner in the country, but also how to be safe pilots – proficient with everything the Cirrus has to offer.
-With over 25,000 combined hours of instruction given and a ten year history of teaching in Cirrus aircraft, we are the most experienced Cirrus training company in the world.
+Having taught in Cirrus aircraft since 2001, we are the most experienced Cirrus training company in the world.

 The instrument rating is a three stage course:

 Stage 2: Instrument flight rules (IFR) cross country

 The first stage of the instrument rating is basic attitude instrument flying (BAI).
 You will learn to fly straight and level, perform standard rate turns, constant speed climbs and descents, and numerous other maneuvers all by reference to instruments.

 The second stage of instrument flying is where you will learn about the IFR en-route structure and instrument approaches.
 You will plan and fly IFR cross countries using GPS and VOR navigation.
 You will fly along airways, in controlled and uncontrolled airspace, learn the IFR functions of your avionics, become able to file IFR flight plans, copy clearances, interpret weather, and fly safely in the system.
 We like to take our students on real cross countries that encompass several states and travel through various airspace and weather systems to get as much practical experience as possible.
 We are also now teaching the capabilities of WAAS and the new Cirrus Perspective equipped aircraft and will ensure you have total proficiency with it.